atoum/visibility-extension/README.md

 this method **before** the generation of the mocked class which happens the first time a mock is instanciated or when you call the `generate` method of the mock controller.

 Doing this will create a child class (the mock) and define the protected/private methods as public.
-YOu will then be able to call them directly, without even using the `invoke` method we saw in the previous section.
+You will then be able to call them directly, without even using the `invoke` method we saw in the previous section.

-You will also be able to assert on those methods' calls using standard atoum assertion.
+You will also be able to assert on those methods' calls using standard atoum assertions.

 Now let's talk about the limitations:

-* The first one is that the visibility override has to be declared **before the first generation of the mocked class**¨
+* The first one is that the visibility override has to be declared **before the first generation of the mocked class**,
-* Once the visibility has been overridden, **it can't be reverted**;
+* Once the visibility has been overridden, **it can't be reverted**,
 * Overriding the visibility of method in mocks has to be done carefully: **this is not a temporary operation involving reflection**.

 When you want to temporarily override the visibility of a mock class method, you can change the name of the mocked class using the `generate` method's